davidmcq137/JetiLuaDFM/V-SensXF/Docs/en-reshelp.md

     	    be done with lua expressions using gpsd and gpsb.

 The function for creating no-fly-inside zones is nfi(a1,a2).
 The function
-    	    returns 1 (true) if the aircraft is within a1 meters of the GPS Point number a2.
-You can create a set of GPS points for different no fly zones and then create a result expression of, for example nfi(100, 2) which will return true when the aircraft is within 100m of GPS Point 2, and 0 otherwise, and similarly for GPS Point 3 and so on.
+    	    returns true if the aircraft is within a1 meters of the GPS Point number a2.
+You can create a set of GPS points for different no fly zones and then create a result expression of, for example nfi(100, 2) which will return true when the aircraft is within 100m of GPS Point 2, and false otherwise, and similarly for GPS Point 3 and so on.

 There is also a function nfo(a1,a2) for creating no-fly-outside zones. nfo